When Your Child Has Vertigo

 What causes vertigo?

 The exact cause of vertigo is not always known.
-But if your child has an inner ear problem, the brain may be getting the wrong signals.
+But if there's a problem with the balance system, the brain may not receive enough information for the balance system to work normally.
 This can lead to vertigo.
-Here are the most common causes of inner ear problems in children:

 -